BruceLuooo/Chatbot-API/README.md

 ## About

-This application is a backend server that provides a powerful API for generating responses to user requests using Google's advanced language model, Gemini.
-The application utilizes a search engine called Typesense to find videos within its database.
-By intelligently interpreting user queries, the server formats requests into usable JSON objects, allowing for seamless interaction.
+This application is a backend server that provides a powerful API for generating well-structured responses to user requests using Google's advanced language model, Gemini.
+By intelligently interpreting user queries, the API can format requests into a usable JSON object, which then allows the application to utilize a search engine called Typesense to find videos within its database.
 Beyond video searches, the application can also handle general inquiries, making it versatile and user-friendly.

 ## How It Works